NucleusEngineering/data-journey/.journey/tutorial.neos.md

 Only listing images in gcr.io/<project-id>.
 Use --repository to list images in other repositories.
 ```

-## ETL Step 3
+## ETL | Step 3 | Deploy Processing Service

-Next step is to deploy a new cloud run processing service based on the container you just build to your Container Registry.
+Next step is to **deploy a new Cloud Run processing service** based on the container you've just built, and added to your Container Registry.

 ```bash
 gcloud run deploy dj-run-service-data-processing --image gcr.io/$GCP_PROJECT/data-processing-service:latest --region=europe-west1 --allow-unauthenticated
 ```

-## ETL Step 4
+## ETL | Step 4 | Set Up Messaging

-Define a Pub/Sub subscription named `dj-subscription_cloud_run` that can forward incoming messages to an endpoint.
+Define a **Pub/Sub subscription** named `dj-subscription_cloud_run` that can forward incoming messages to an endpoint.

 You will need to create a Push Subscription to the Pub/Sub topic we already defined.